CorniiDog/WhoopLibVEXCode/docs/ConfiguringVisionOdom/README.md

 // This is essential to ensure that the nano starts its internal program, stop program, restarts program,
 // and can be told to reboot or shutdown JetsonCommander jetson_commander(
     &controller1,                      // The controller to send messages to upon error &buffer_system,                    // Pointer to the buffer system (will be managed by the buffer system) "C",                               // The subscribed stream name for keep-alive, shutdown, and reboot 60,                                // In seconds.
 When the V5 Brain shuts down or disconnects, the Jetson Nano will keep the program running for this time before it shuts off
-  2, // How many seconds to wait before sending anoter keep alive message to Jetson (suggested 2) jetsonCommunication::enable_comms // If you don't have a Vision Tesseract on your robot, set to disable_comms );
+    2,                                 // How many seconds to wait before sending anoter keep alive message to Jetson (suggested 2) jetsonCommunication::disable_comms // If you don't have a Vision Tesseract on your robot, set to disable_comms );
 ```